supratikbose/deeds-registration/README.md

 # If defVectorResampledToVolume_in flag is true, flow_3channelUVW_np, and
 # flow_flattened_out_np are in full volume dimension.

+#Helper function to deform volume using DVF returned by DEEDS
-#vGiven deformation vector output flow_3channelUVW_np at full resolution (i.e.
+#Given deformation vector output flow_3channelUVW_np at full resolution (i.e.
 # defVectorResampledToVolume_in=True), one can use MONAI (1.1) to warp the
-#vmoving image to generate moved image outside Deeds as below:
+#moving image to generate moved image outside Deeds as below:

 def deformUsingDeedsDefVecAndMonaiWarp(vol_M_DHW, flow_3channelUVW_np):